astorDev/nist/queries/include/article/index.md

 });
 ```

-Check out complete example code [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
+Check out the complete example code [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
 You can also use the `Nist.Queries.Include` NuGet package from the same project to add various query parameter utils, including `IncludeQueryParameter`, to your app.

 This example, package, and even this article are part of the [NIST project](https://github.com/astorDev/nist).
 The project contains many HTTP-related tools beyond queries — check it out and don't hesitate to give the repository a star! ⭐